Binwell/Order-King-Mobile-Core/README.md

 Step 6.
 Add DAL methods
 Step 6.5.
 Add Mock Data

-Here is a screen map we used as a base for implementing project structure
+Here is a screen map we used as a base for implementing project structure.

+*NOTE: This navigation map was created by middle developer as is for the very first time in his life.*

 ![Screen Map](OrderKingScreenMap.png "Screen Map")